-Original Eumundi Markets are the ideal location to take in some local flavour; approximately 20 kilometres northwest of Noosa.
+Original Eumundi Markets are the ideal location for some local flavour, approximately 20 kilometres northwest of Noosa.
 Every Wednesday and Saturday, the markets take place in the lovely coastal town of Eumundi.

 You can find Arts and crafts, natural products, quality clothes, tasty foods, skincare products and much more.
 Children’s fun activities like camel tours compliment excellent food items.
 Roving performers are enjoyable for all, and children can play in the neighbouring playground area.